 Background Information:

-A foundational concept of Geology/Earth Science is how the earth’s crust is always changing due to weathering and erosion.
-An important part of this concept on parts of our earth’s continents is glaciation.
 The earth’s crust is being continually changed in valleys where glaciers presently exist.
 The changes that occur are only evidenced over a long period of time and/or after the glacier no longer exists.
 Many of Alaska’s and lower 48 states valleys are the remains of glacial activity during the last ice age.
 Students should know how to make observations which will give them evidence, and then be able to illustrate in order to visualize how glaciers have changed the overall shape of the valley in which they currently exist or once existed in.

 Materials: